DeSantis announces Florida will start opening businesses Monday with restrictions

 Florida’s Gov. Ron DeSantis announced Wednesday that beginning Monday, restaurants and stores will be allowed to reopen at 25 percent capacity -- kicking off phase one of the state’s reopening plan.

-The order will exclude Miami-Dade, Broward and Palm Beach counties, but the Republican governor said those counties will be able to enter phase one of the reopening plan “soon.”
+During an afternoon press conference -- as the state's stay-at-home order expires Thursday -- DeSantis said the order would exclude Miami-Dade, Broward and Palm Beach counties.
+But the Republican governor said those counties will be able to enter phase one of the reopening plan “soon.”

+REP. MATT GAETZ UNVEILS LEGISLATION TO DEPORT ALL ILLEGAL IMMIGRANTS DURING A PANDEMIC

+All parts of Florida would be allowed to resume elective surgeries, he said.

+Schools would remain closed for the time being as would nursing home visits, but DeSantis said he would reconsider visits once more widespread testing was available.

+The governor said that when deciding to reopen, a state could look at the new case trend or the positivity rate trend, meaning the number of positive coronavirus tests compared to the number of tests overall.
+He said his state's testing rate was now similar to California and the positivity rate had been on the decline for a while.

-During an afternoon press conference -- as the state's stay-at-home order expires Thursday -- DeSantis called on Floridians to focus on “facts not fear.”
+DeSantis called on Floridians to focus on “facts not fear.”

+DeSantis pointed to a significant drop in patients seeking medical care for stroke or heart attack symptoms as they fear exposing themselves to coronavirus, which could result in "huge health consequences."

 “There is a lot that’s been done to try to promote fear, to promote worst-case scenarios and to drive hysteria,” DeSantis said.
 “That worst-case thinking has not proven to be true.”

 “We have been told over and over again that Florida was going to be like New York,” he continued, noting that his state’s coronavirus 1,218 deaths so far are barely a fraction of New York’s 22,897.
+Despite reports that Florida would run out of ventilators, DeSantis said 379 patients were on ventilators in the state and over 6,300 ventilators were sitting unused.

 CLICK HERE TO GET THE FOX NEWS APP